Shortcut to Body Shortcut to main menu

 Article 5 (Organization of Investment Promotion Committee, etc.)

-1. ① The Investment Promotion Committee shall consist of 30 or fewer members including the Chairman and Deputy Chairman.
+1. ① The Investment Promotion Committee shall consist of 30 or fewer members including the two Chiarpersons and one Deputy Chairperson < Amended on July 6, 2020>

 1. 1.
-A lawmaker on the Industrial Construction Committee, recommended by the Gwangju Metropolitan City Council<Amended on May 13, 2011>
+A lawmaker recommended by the Gwangju Metropolitan City Council < Amended on May 13, 2011>

 3. 3.
 Entrepreneurs, lawyers, CPAs, or professors including full-time lecturers in the field of investment promotion